tarwn/lessthandot-hugo/blogs/content/posts/2013-02-18-ten-things-added-after-sql.md

 **Windowing functions**

 The windowing functions row\_number, rank and dense\_rank are being used all over the place now.
-This was added in SQL Server 2005 and at least now I don&#8217;t have to look up the syntax every time I want to use them.
+This was added in SQL Server 2005 and at least now I don't have to look up the syntax every time I want to use them.
 This simplified a lot for me, no more running counts and using temp tables with identity columns to provide a row number.
 More about windowing functions can be found here: [Windowing Functions][2]

 **Partitioning**